FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-select/sql-eg-select-sample-db.md

 nav_exclude: true
 ---

-# How do I query the billion row database?
+# How do I evaluate FeatureBase using the billion row database?
 {: .no_toc }

 Load a sample database of a billion rows to test FeatureBase Cloud and Community.